An average of 400 Canadians drown each year. Drowning is one of the leading causes of death for Canadian children aged one to four.

 Steinbach Skimmers is a competitive swim club

 offering coached practices Monday - Friday.
 Swimmers will focus on stroke improvement, strength, and speed.
 There are many competitions throughout the year for competitive swimmers to attend.
-Pre-competitive swimmers will also have the opportunity to attend a practice meet here at the Steinbach Aquatic Center.
-Please contact Dan Brunel at (204) 422-8846 or 204-781-9567 or visit the Skimmer's website for further information or to register.
+Pre-competitive swimmers will also have the opportunity to attend a practice meet here at the Steinbach Aquatic Centre.
+Please visit the Skimmer's website for further information or to register.

 Specialty Courses which are offered through the Steinbach Aquatic Centre include: